 '''

+Update the status line every sixty seconds

-set -g status-interval 60
+set -q status-interval 60

 '''

-This would refresh the status bar every 60 seconds.
+This would refresh the status line every 60 seconds.
 Keep in mind that if you're firing off shell commands, those will be executed once per interval, so be careful not to load too many resource-intensive scripts.